 (As you can see they were in either shorts or flip-flops or both!)

-Definitely worth even a couple hours of your time when you’re out in that part of the country.
+The Beartooth Highway is definitely worth even a couple hours of your time when you’re out in that part of the country.

 You’ll like these, too…